 On our second trip to Mexico City, we did a cooking class that involved an hour long deep dive into that market with a local.
 We learned about all sorts of peppers that we’d never heard of, tried some chocolate, fruits, and chapulines that our guide recommended, and discovered the deliciousness that is tamales dulces (“sweet tamales”).

 It was a COMPLETELY different experience, and the context that our guide was able to bring to the table – context that we never, ever would have gotten on our own – was invaluable, and led to a much more memorable experience that we still talk about (clearly, because here I am talking about it).

 That’s why we believe you should book a guided tour of the Colosseum and Roman Forum – to have a more rich experience with a guide who will share anecdotes, tidbits, and facts to help you use your imagination to bring Ancient Rome to life.

 Without that context, you’ll probably be walking through the Roman Forum and seeing some old, broken buildings, which will take you all of 30 minutes before you’re ready to move on.

-What to Expect on Your Colosseum + Roman Forum Tour with Take Walks
+What to Expect on Your Colosseum + Roman Forum Tour with Walks of Italy